ppajal/family-recipes/main/schnitzel-veal.md

 - lemon

 ## Cooking instruction
-1. Tenderize the chicken breasts.
+1. Tenderize the veal orchicken breasts.
 2. Add salt & pepper to meat.
 3. Lightly coat meat in flour.
 4. Dip in a bowl of egg (beaten).